codelittinc/incubator-resources/best_practices/servers.md

-####Automated security updates
+###Automated security updates

-####fail2ban
+I like these.
+They're not perfect, but it's better than missing patches as they come out.

+    apt-get install unattended-upgrades

+    vim /etc/apt/apt.conf.d/10periodic

+Update this file to match this:

+    APT::Periodic::Update-Package-Lists "1";
+    APT::Periodic::Download-Upgradeable-Packages "1";
+    APT::Periodic::AutocleanInterval "7";
+    APT::Periodic::Unattended-Upgrade "1";

+I generally agree with Bryan that you'll want to disable normal updates and only enable security updates.
+The idea here is that you don't want an application going down without you knowing about it because some package was updated that it relies on while security patches very rarely create dependency nightmares at an application level.

+    vim /etc/apt/apt.conf.d/50unattended-upgrades

+Make the file look like this:

+    Unattended-Upgrade::Allowed-Origins {
+        "Ubuntu lucid-security";
+        //"Ubuntu lucid-updates";
+    };

+You're all set.

+###fail2ban

 ![Banned gif](http://knowyourmeme.com/photos/254517-downvoting-roman-commodus-thumbsdown)

-**fail2ban** is a great package that actively blocks suspicious activity as it occurs.
+fail2ban is a great package that actively blocks suspicious activity as it occurs.
 From their [wiki](http://www.fail2ban.org/wiki/index.php/Main_Page) Fail2ban scans log files (e.g. `/var/log/apache/error_log`) and bans IPs that show the malicious signs -- too many password failures, seeking for exploits, etc...Out of the box Fail2Ban comes with filters for various services (apache, courier, ssh, etc).

     apt-get install fail2ban

-####2 Factor Authentication
+###2 Factor Authentication

-2FA

-####Logwatch
+2FA is not optional for us.
+When building [Incoin](https://www.incoin.io) or anything else that has very sensitive requirements.
+Theoretically, if you're enforcing 2FA (on top of all these other measures), then in order to gain access to your server, the attacker would have to have:

+1. Access to your certificate and key to access VPN
+2. Access to your computer to have your private key
+3. Access to your passphrase for your private key
+4. Access to your phone for 2FA

+These are quite a few hurdles to jump.
+Even then to gain root access via sudo they'd have to have deploy's password that is stored behind AES encryption (5).

+Install this package

+    $ apt-get install libpam-google-authenticator

+Set up by running this command and following the instructions:

+    $ su deploy
+    $ google-authenticator

+2FA is very easy and adds a great layer of security.

+###Logwatch

 This is really more of a simple pleasure and a monitoring tool that helps you see what's going on after the fact.
+Logwatch monitors your logfiles and when configured sends you a daily email with the information parsed very nicely.
+The output is quite entertaining to watch and you'll be surprised at how many attempts are made every day to gain access to your server.
+I install it if for no other reason than to show the team how important good security is.

+There's a great writeup by [DigitalOcean on Logwatch install and config], but if we're keeping to 10 minutes we'll just install it and run a cron job to run it and email us daily.

+    $ apt-get install logwatch

+Add a cron job

+    $ vim /etc/cron.daily/00logwatch

+Add this line to the cron file:

+    /usr/sbin/logwatch --output mail --mailto you@example.com --detail high

+###All done

+There you are.
+Your server is secure.
+Your main concern and point of vunerability will be your application and services.
+These are another animal entirely though.

 ------
 [^1]: Make sure it's `.pub`.
 This seems to be very simple, but I've seen two people (both not members of my organization.
 Quick way to get a pink slip.) in my career, send me their private key (`id_rsa` without the .pub extension) when asking for their public keys.